xtGitCode/notes-rag-chatbot/README.md

 ## Overview

 This project is a notes-taking website combined with a Retrieval-Augmented Generation (RAG) model for a chatbot.
-The chatbot utilizes the Llama2 model from Hugging Face to answer questions about the notes stored in the Pinecone vector database.
+The chatbot utilizes the Google flan-t5 model from Hugging Face to answer questions about the notes stored in the Pinecone vector database.
 The project is powered by a REST API built using **FastAPI**, and the front-end is developed using **Streamlit**.
 The entire application is Dockerized, pushed to GitHub Actions, and deployed to AWS App Runner.

 ---

 ## Features

 - **Notes Management**: Create, read, update, and delete notes through a user-friendly interface.
-- **Chatbot**: Ask questions about your notes and get answers using the Llama2 model from Hugging Face.
+- **Chatbot**: Ask questions about your notes and get answers using the flan-T5 model from Hugging Face.
 - **Database Integration**: Notes are stored and retrieved from a Pinecone vector database.
 - **REST API**: FastAPI is used to handle backend operations, including communication with the database and the model.
 - **Streamlit UI**: A simple UI built with Streamlit that allows users to interact with the chatbot and manage notes.